cossacklabs/0fc/README.md

 0fc was started as testing playground for some sophisticated use-cases of [Themis](https://github.com/cossacklabs/themis)/[WebThemis](https://github.com/cossacklabs/webthemis), but became interesting enough to release it as a separate blob of code.

 IMPORTANT: To be considered really secure, 0fc should be validated by third parties and deployed properly.
 No cryptographic tool should be trusted without third-party audit.
 Before that happens (if it ever does), there's a protocol description at the end of this document, which allows you to take a look at the inner workings of 0fc and make your own judgement.
+We ourselves are aware of a few rarely possible threats unrelated to cryptography, but rather to the way browser works (see Threat model section of [blog  post](https://cossacklabs.com/building-endtoend-webchat.html)).

 0fc backend is written in Python, front-end is [WebThemis](https://github.com/cossacklabs/webthemis)-based, so it works in Google Chrome-based browsers only (yet).

 0fc is licensed via Apache 2 license.
 We would be happy if you build something based on this code and 0fc's protocol; if you'd like any help with this, [get in touch](https://cossacklabs.com/contacts.html).

+[Read the blog post](https://cossacklabs.com/building-endtoend-webchat.html) to learn more about 0fc and underlying technologies.

 # Installing and using